-The following Information is made available to pupils (insert e.g. helplines, posters, NSPCC ChildLine)
+The following Information is made available to pupils helplines, posters, NSPCC ChildLine.

-School's arrangements for consulting with and listening to pupils are (insert e.g. Listening/Worry Box, school council, peer support schemes, growing up in North Yorkshire Survey, online anonymous reporting systems)
+School's arrangements for consulting with and listening to pupils are Worry Box, school ambassadors, growing up in North Yorkshire Survey.

-We make pupils aware of these arrangements by (insert arrangements)
+We make pupils aware of these arrangements by sharing in collective worship and in class lessons.

-8. Curriculum resources and support
+6. Curriculum resources and support for schools